 It is worth checking your settings as well.

-Items to look for in the Settings app for Mouse settings are things like “sensitivity” or “pointer speed”.
-Review the button assignments to make sure that they’re correct as well.
+Items to look for in the Settings app for mouse settings are things like sensitivity and pointer speed.
+Experiment with both and see if that helps.
+Review the button assignments to make sure they’re correct as well.

-Mouse move options like “snap to” will cause the mouse to move to specific points under certain conditions.
-These options can easily confuse if you’re not prepared for them, so make sure they’re what you want or turn them off.
+Mouse options like “snap to” cause the mouse to move to specific points under certain conditions.
+These options can easily confuse you if you’re not prepared for them, so make sure they’re what you want, or turn them off.

 Spying!?